CodingBlocks5/PuppetBlocks/README.md

 - **Time** - these blocks are used to sleep for a specified time or until a specified time, to get the current time or get a unit of it, and to do basic arithmetical calculations connected with time.

-Downloading files to the device require previous uploading to the PuppetBlocks cloud, which is stored in PuppetBlocks' Cloud Storage for Firebase.
+Downloading files to the device require previous uploading to the PuppetBlocks cloud, which is stored in Cloud Storage for Firebase.
 The website allows a simple uploading and viewing a list of all currently available files in the cloud.
 Executing the code is possible either using a serial (USB) connection or using WiFi with MicroPython WebREPL.
 It is possible to download the current code to a local file and to upload previously downloaded files from the local computer.
 The interface is available on English, with a basic support for Hebrew, Arabic, Italian, and Russian.

 ## Project Engineering